Chapter 5: the swapchain

 glfwGetRequiredInstanceExtensions returns the list of Vulkan instance extensions that GLFW requires the instance to load.
 We must request these extensions at vkCreateInstance time. glfwGetPhysicalDevicePresentationSupport tells us whether a specific queue supports presentation.

-We create surfaces from windows via glfwCreateWindowSurface (this function takes a Vulkan instance as argument; we can safely assume that the surface instance extension is part of those that GLFW expects to be loaded).
+We create surfaces from windows via glfwCreateWindowSurface (this function takes a Vulkan instance as argument; we can safely assume that the surface instance extension is one of those that GLFW asks us to load).

 glfwGetFramebufferSize returns information about the size of our window (in pixels).
 This use of the word "framebuffer" is not related to its Vulkan meaning.
 Remember that GLFW also handles inputs (mouse, keyboard, etc).